 A mage powers his spells by drawing on energy from his inner self, the world around him and even the outer planes and other worlds.
 His capacity to draw from these power sources increases as the magic-user improves (as measured by gaining levels).
 HackMaster quantifies this power in Spell Points (SPs) and the Mage advancement table shows how many Spell Points a magic-user can command per day.

 Memorized spells cost (spell level x 10 + 40) Spell Points to cast, e.g., 1st level spells cost 50 SPs to cast.
-A mage can cast spells he doesn’t have memorized, but these cost twice as much as memorized spells: (spell level x 20+ 80) Spell Points, e.g., non-memorized 1st level spells cost 100 SPs.
+A mage can cast spells he doesn’t have memorized, but these cost twice as many Spell Points (spell level x 20+ 80).
 Once used, Spell Points are gone until the mage can rest; he regains his used Spell Points after roughly 8 hours of sleep.
 He cannot take a quick ‘cat nap’ to regain only a few SPs, smart guy.
+Memorized spells on the other hand are, well, memorized, and therefore do not leave the Mage’s mind at the end of the day, forcing him to re-learn them.
+Such a concept seems highly absurd.

 A spellslinger can memorize one spell from each level he has in the mage class, plus one each from the Journeyman and Apprentice spell levels.
 Thus, a novice spellslinger enters play with a total of three memorized spells; one 1st level in addition to an Apprentice and Journeyman spell (see more details on these below).
 Likewise, a 5th level mage can memorize a total of seven spells - one from each of levels 1, 2, 3, 4 and 5, plus one spell each from his Apprentice and Journeyman levels.